-(Last UPDATED 7/13/2020) Description and review of Frank Fat’s, one of the oldest restaurants in Sacramento.
+(Last UPDATED 7/13/2020) Description and review of Frank Fat’s, an upscale Chinese restaurant located in Downtown Sacramento.
+With the recent closure of Espanol Italian Restaurant, it is now also the oldest restaurant in Sacramento.

-I recently met two friends at Frank Fat’s for Martini Hour (M-F 3:00 p.m. – 6:00 p.m.).
-Frank Fat’s is one of the oldest restaurants in Sacramento.
+First, a few words about Frank Fat’s.
 Frank Fat was 36 when the Chinese immigrant opened his restaurant in 1939.
-His is an American success story – he started in the restaurant business as an immigrant dishwasher.
-The Fat Family has parlayed that first restaurant into a family of successful restaurants.
+His is an American success story.
+Frank Fat started in the restaurant business as an immigrant dishwasher, and the Fat Family has parlayed that first restaurant into a family of successful restaurants.

 Frank Fat’s Martini Hour

-I arrived at Frank Fat’s first, and secured three seats at the bar.
+I recently met two friends at Frank Fat’s for Martini Hour (M-F 3:00 p.m. – 6:00 p.m.).
+I arrived first and secured three seats at the bar.
 When my friends arrived we each ordered a glass of white wine ($6) and an assortment of appetizers (1/2 off during Martini Hour).

 The food and service at Frank Fat’s is always exceptional.
 The bartender took our order and shortly before our appetizers were served we were provided with small plates topped with white cloth napkins folded in the shape of fan.